Program Overview

 Current Fellows

-Shreyas Gokhale (PLS Fellow, 2020-2023)
+Shreyas Gokhale (PLS Fellow, 2020-present)

 Shreyas is interested in studying the nonequilibrium self-assembly of soft active matter to understand the emergence of biological function, and to design bioinspired soft materials.
 Hi previous research includes grain boundary dynamics and glass formation in colloidal systems, as well as bacterial population oscillations.